 We take the knowledge we learn from survivors and from current research out into the community.
 We work with a wide range of schools, campuses, community groups, and organizations.
 These include middle and high schools, colleges, police, health-care providers, businesses, and more.
 We advocate for change and work with them to help them understand their role in making their environment safe and preventing sexual violence.
 We do this by offering training, on topics such as how to respond to survivor's disclosures.
 We provide concrete tools and technical assistance to help create policies and practices that prevent sexual violence in the first place.
 Our response and prevention programs are based on research and more than 40 years of direct service experience.
 We are frequently asked to provide expert testimony about potential policy and legislative solutions to preventing and responding to sexual violence.
 We also provide expert commentary in the media on these issues.

-We are powered by more than 35 staff, over 200 volunteers, and nearly 6,000 donors each year.
+We are powered by roughly 40 staff, over 200 volunteers, and nearly 6,000 donors each year.

 BARCC assists thousands of sexual violence survivors and their families, friends and communities each year, regardless of sex, gender identity, race, physical/developmental disabilities, income, ethnicity, class, religion, or sexual orientation.
 We provide services in English and Spanish, as well as other languages upon request.